Feminism loves another science: the sciences and politics of interpretation, translation, stuttering, and the partly understood

 Narrative Productions are hybrid texts that are produced as a result of a series of encounters in between ‘researchers’ and ‘participants’.
 This conversations are then turned into a text that reflects the participant’s view of a given phenomenon until both parties agree on the final result.
 In this, the methodology seeks to challenge common assumptions of participatory methodologies that intend to just ‘give voice’ to the participants of research.
 Rather, it seeks to go further by including the embodied exchanges and ethical tensions that take place in these encounters as valid sources of knowledge.
 Because of this, the methodology is both a source of knowledge and an intervention in itself.
 In the 15 years since it was created, Narrative Production have been used in politically engaged research and social intervention (investigacción), triggering reflectivity and diffracting our views of, among other topics, social movements, sexualities, and feminisms.

-This 4-day introductory workshop will go through the theory and practice of the methodology.
-Participants will learn collaboratively and experiment with it over a topic of their choice.
-In addition to three in-doors sessions, the workshop will include an event open to the community that will feature some guests from Fractalities in Critical Research (Barcelona), the research group in which the methodology was originated.
-The course will be of interest of activists, researchers and community organisers looking for politically responsible ways of science that are committed to unpack new feminist, unexpected views of possible better worlds that are to come.
+This 4-day introductory workshop explained the theory and practice of the methodology (12 contact hours).
+Participants learnt collaboratively and experimented with it to investigate two research topics: (a) FAC Research and Space and (b) Phenomenologies of ‘Feeling Safe.’
+In addition to three in-doors sessions, the workshop included an event open to the community that featured guests from Fractalities in Critical Research, the research group in which the methodology was originated.
+The course participants were activists, researchers and community organisers looking for politically responsible ways of ‘doing science’, committed to unpacking new, unexpected, feminist views of possible better worlds that are to come.

 - Overview of the methodology